apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 .. seealso:: :ref:`tr-api` and :ref:`tm-api`

 While the components may be interacted with by the host using these ports, the true operation of the CDN can only truly be seen from within the Docker network.

+Before you go to see the CDN in action, there is an additional action must operate on the portal:

+1. Visit your Traffic Portal and go to `CDNs / CDN-in-a-Box <https://trafficportal.infra.ciab.test/#!/cdns/2>`_
+2. Click on **Diff CDN Config Snapshot**
+3. Click on **Perform Snapshot** after you checked those changes

-To see the CDN in action, connect to a container within the CDN in a Box project and use cURL to request the URL ``http://video.demo1.mycdn.ciab.test`` which will be resolved by the DNS container to the IP of the Traffic Router, which will provide a ``302 FOUND`` response pointing to the Edge-Tier cache.
+After that, connect to a container within the CDN in a Box project and use cURL to request the URL ``http://video.demo1.mycdn.ciab.test`` which will be resolved by the DNS container to the IP of the Traffic Router, which will provide a ``302 FOUND`` response pointing to the Edge-Tier cache.
 A typical choice for this is the "enroller" service, which has a very nuanced purpose not discussed here but already has the ``curl`` command line tool installed.
 For a more user-friendly interface into the CDN network, see `VNC Server`_.

 .. code-block:: shell
 	:caption: Example Command to See the CDN in Action